 Co-Owner and Funeral Director

 Teresa Mardis, daughter of Henry “Bud” and Luella Mayer, was raised in Norwich, Kansas.
 She graduated from Norwich High School and went on to attend Hutchinson Community College and Kansas State University.
 She graduated with a degree in Home Economics Education and taught Home Economics until marrying David in 1984.
 She became a licensed Funeral Director in 1986 and began working with David at the Elliott Funeral Home in Harper.
 When Teresa is not in the office she keeps busy with her flower garden, canning fruits and vegetables from their garden and crafting.
 She also is active in the Caldwell Community, serving on the S.H.A.R.E.
 Foundation (Saving Hometown and Rural Existence) and the Caldwell Chamber retail committee.
-She also finds time to keep up with their daughters’ activities.

 Rebecca Kinkade, daughter of David and Teresa Mardis, graduated from Caldwell High School in 2009.
 Rebecca graduated form Cowley County Community College in May 2011 with a degree in Graphic Design.
-Rebecca now lives in Ponca City, Oklahoma where she works at the Osage Casino and also has Becca’s Custom Decals.
+Rebecca now lives in Ponca City, Oklahoma where she works at the Paradise Casino and also has Becca’s Custom Decals.
 She helps out at the Mortuary when she can.

 Funeral Home Assistant